 Resales of the shares of New PPC Common Stock by persons deemed to be Statutory Underwriters would not be exempted by section 1145 of the Bankruptcy Code from registration under the Securities Act or other applicable law.
 Under certain circumstances, holders of New PPC Common Stock deemed to be "underwriters" may be entitled to resell their securities pursuant to the limited safe harbor resale provisions of Rule 144 of the Securities Act, to the extent available, and in compliance with applicable state and foreign securities laws.
 Generally, Rule 144 of the Securities Act provides that persons who are affiliates of an issuer who resell securities will not be deemed to be underwriters if certain conditions are met.
-These conditions include the requirement that current public information with respect to the issuer be available, a limitation as to the amount of securities that may be sold in any three-month period, the requirement that notice of the resale be filed with the SEC.
+These conditions include the requirement that current public information with respect to the issuer be available, a limitation as to the amount of securities that may be sold in any three-month period, the requirement that the securities be sold in a "brokers transaction" or in a transaction directly with a "market maker" and that notice of the resale be filed with the SEC.
 While the Debtors intend to seek a listing of the New PPC Common Stock on a national securities exchange, they cannot assure, however, that adequate current public information will exist with respect to any issuer of the New PPC Common Stock and, therefore, that the safe harbor provisions of Rule 144 of the Securities Act will be available.